omitminji/omit/README.md

-# omit
+ omit
 Great repository names are short and memorable.
-Need inspiration
+Need inspiration is